AdobeDocs/experience-manager-65.en/help/forms/using/generate-multiple-interactive-communication-using-batch-api.md

         </dependency>
     ```

- 1. Open the Java project, create a .java file, for example, CCMBatchServlet.java.
+ 1. Open the Java&trade; project, create a .java file, for example, CCMBatchServlet.java.
 Add the following code to the file:

     ```java